famsf/insights/src/index.md

           img:
             url: "https://live-famsf-insights.pantheonsite.io/sites/default/files/laprose/1_la-prose-section-introducing-book.jpg"
             alt: 'Detail of La prose du Transsibérien et de la petite Jehanne de France by Sonia Delaunay-Terk and Blaise Cendrars'
-      c1p3:
+      c1p2:
         template: "@layouts/one_up--primary/one_up--primary.html.twig"
         data:
           components:
-          - template: "@atoms/video--embed/video--embed.html.twig"
-            data: {}
-      c1p5:
-        id: c1p5
-        classes: ''
-        template: "@layouts/one_up--primary/one_up--primary.html.twig"
-        data:
-          components:
           - template: "@molecules/standalone-quote/standalone-quote.html.twig"
             data:
+              component_name: standalone-quote
+              name: Blaise Cendrars in Der Sturm (Berlin), September, 1913
               text: Mme.
 Delaunay has made such a beautiful book of colors that my poem is more saturated with light than is my life. . . .
 Besides, think that this book should be two meters high!
-Moreover, that the edition should reach the height of the Eiffel Tower!
+Moreover, that the edition should reach the height of the Eiffel Tower!.
-              name: "-Blaise Cendrars in <em>Der Sturm</em> (Berlin), September, 1913"
-      c1p6:
+              large_text: false
+      c1p3:
         classes: ''
         template: "@layouts/two_up--even_cols/two_up--even_cols.html.twig"
         data: